NourShbair/quiz/README.md

 [![GitHub repo size](https://img.shields.io/github/repo-size/NourShbair/quiz)](https://github.com/NourShbair/quiz)

 The Text-Based Quiz Game is a Python application that tests your knowledge through a series of questions across various topics.
 The game features three difficulty levels—**Easy**, **Medium**, and **Hard**—and offers questions in three engaging categories: **Science**, **History**, and **Shows**.
+Additionally, the game uses Google Sheets as a data storage solution, allowing you to seamlessly continue from where you left off if you close and reopen the app, ensuring a smooth and uninterrupted experience.

 ![screenshot](documentation/mockup-1.png)
 ![screenshot](documentation/mockup-2.png)